jethornton/flexgui/docs/source/resources.rst

    :align: center

-A second option is to just create a text file, name it `resources.qrc`, and add the following with a line for each file:
+A second option is to just create a text file, name it `resources.qrc`, and add the following with a line for each file
 ::

 	<RCC>